Frequently asked questions

 You scheduled me for an appointment with a social worker.
 How does this benefit me?

 Efforts have been made to more closely integrate Mayo Clinic social workers into day-to-day practice.
-Social workers are trained to assist with many issues, including counseling people on stress-related concerns and connecting them with the right social service.
+Social workers are trained to help in many ways, including counseling people on stress-related concerns and connecting them with social services.